teralove/vshm-lakan-guide/README.md

-**Version 1.0.0 - Only tested this once so far and it seemed fine...
-Unaware of any problems at the moment.**
+**New - Only tested this once and it seemed fine...
+There's probably bugs somewhere, can't be sure until more tests are completed**

 **The Normal Mode version can be found here: [https://github.com/teralove/vsnm-lakan-guide](https://github.com/teralove/vsnm-lakan-guide)**